 SAVE MONEY ON FOOD

-If you don’t cook for yourself already it is time to learn!
-It’s much cheaper (and healthier) than eating out or takeaway all the time, plus any leftovers can be your lunch the next day.
-Websites like Student Recipes have over 5000 cheap and easy recipes – created for students by students – download some recipes and work out your favourites.
+If you don’t cook for yourself already, it’s time to learn!
+It’s much cheaper (and healthier) than eating out or getting takeaway all the time, plus any leftovers can be your lunch the next day.
+Websites like Student Recipes have over 5000 cheap and easy recipes that have been created for students by students – download some recipes and work out your favourites.

-Your local Asian, Mediterranean, Middle Eastern food stores have lots of interesting variety and are much cheaper than the major supermarkets.
+Your local Asian, Mediterranean and Middle Eastern food stores have lots of interesting variety and are much cheaper than the major supermarkets.
 Discount supermarkets like Aldi offer big savings as well.